maths/stack-web/docs/CaseStudies/2019/FAC.md

 The capacity in STACK to clone questions and export questions from other courses was also very useful, making it possible to produce multiple related questions, sharing, for example, a grading structure, without duplicating any work.

-Finally, it was an advantage that there is substantial “in-house” support at the Univrsity, since STACK is now used across the entire first-year curriculum and increasingly beyond.
+Finally, it was an advantage that there is substantial “in-house” support at the University, since STACK is now used across the entire first-year curriculum and increasingly beyond.
 Hence, there are a number of members of staff with experience of authoring questions, and the students are familiar with it.

 ### What's Next?